mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 ### A bitter cycle

 It was Tuesday, a week later.
 Mallory and I were still going back and forth on the same review.
 I sent her my latest round of notes the evening before.
-I had purposely withheld them until she left for the day because I didn't want to be in the same room as she read them.
+I had purposely withheld them until she left for the day because I didn't want to be in the same room when she read them.

 All morning, I felt a sinking weight in the pit of my stomach as I dreaded the next round of review.
 I came back from lunch to see that Mallory was away from her desk, but had sent me a new round of changes.
 I guess she didn't want to be around to see me read her responses either.

 I felt my heart begin pounding in my chest as I grew more infuriated by each of her responses.
-I immediately started pounding my keyboard with rebuttals, pointing out that she had neither made the changes I suggested nor provided justification for me to approve.
-I once again held off sending my replies until she was gone.
-I tried to get other work done, but for the rest of the day, I kept re-editing my replies and ruminating.
+I immediately started hammering my keyboard with rebuttals, pointing out that she had neither made the changes I suggested nor offered justification for me to approve.

 Then we'd do the exact same thing the next day.
 The code barely changed.
 This went on for three weeks.